Ghinescu-Lucian/Proiect-IC/README.md

 # Ride-by-bicycle
 ## Are you interested into bikes?<br/>
-Ride-by-bicycle is a WEB application dedicated to two wheels sports lovers.<br>
+Ride-by-bicycle is a WEB application dedicated to lovers of two wheels sports.<br>
 ## It provides: <br/>
    - A large types of bikes for any pockets.<br/>
-   - A multitude bike parts.<br/>
    - Latest news about bike events.<br/>

 # Technologies used: